slysherz/vscode-comment-box/README.md

 ## Configuration

-This section contains notes and examples about how to configure this extension's settings, to make sure it draws the box exactly the way you want it to.
-If you're having troubles with setting up the style you want, please fill an issue in our [GitHub Repository](https://github.com/SlySherZ/vscode-comment-box/issues).
+This section contains notes and examples about how to configure this extension's settings, to make sure the box is drawn exactly the way you want it.
+If you're having troubles with setting up the style you want, please fill an issue in the [GitHub Repository](https://github.com/SlySherZ/vscode-comment-box/issues).

 ### Extension settings